-In the case of absolute pressure monitoring, the customer needs to maintain a particular pressure value.
-In certain other applications, we require a relative pressure difference.
-Relative pressure will be either positive pressure or negative pressure in relation to the pressure immediately outside this room.
+For absolute pressure monitoring, the customer needs to maintain a particular pressure value.
+In certain other applications, we need a relative pressure difference.
+Relative pressure will be either positive pressure or negative pressure.
+This is in relation to the pressure immediately outside this room.

-Room pressure monitoring systems with differential pressure sensors for Airborne infection isolation room (AIIR)
+Room pressure monitoring systems for Airborne infection isolation room (AIIR)

 In all pressure monitoring systems, the system has to measure the pressure of the air.
 For this purpose, there will be a small opening in the unit, which is open to the air.
 There will be a membrane as part of the pressure sensor, which measures the air pressure.
-For measuring the absolute pressure, we will need only one such pressure sensing diaphragm.
-However, for negative or pressure monitoring, we will require a system with two sensors.
-We are measuring the negative or positive pressure with respect to the pressure outside the room.
+For measuring the absolute pressure, we need only one such pressure sensing diaphragm.
+But, for negative or pressure monitoring, we need a system with two sensors.
+We measure the negative or positive pressure against the pressure outside the room.
 Hence, the system needs to measure the pressure inside the room as well as outside the room.